alexander-wood/tech-writing-samples/regions.md

 # replica should come after this
 ```

-And finally, we need to update our `fly.toml` file.
-Remember that `sea` is the primary region we're using for the purposes of this demonstration: if your primary is located in a different region, you'll have to update the value.
+And finally, we need to update our `fly.toml` file:

 ```toml
 [experimental]